ohxela/ohxela.github.io/index.md

 ##### PHOENIX SUNS

-- **1 Month Internship** opportunity where I helped led creative concepts to include Sprite as a future partner and strategies revolving around the Fry’s and Coke Phoenix Suns Partnership activation
+- **1 Month Internship:** Completed a one-month internship where I contributed to the development of creative concepts integrating Sprite as a potential partner, and supported strategic planning for the Fry’s and Coca-Cola Phoenix Suns partnership activation.

 ##### AMAZON